Who We Are

 1979 – Pastor Anderson suffers a stroke and retires.
 Pastor Willie Hackenberg steps in as interim pastor.

-1986 – Both Pastors Scholl and Rogers leave for new Calls to other churches.
+1986 – Both Pastors Scholl and Rogers accept new calls to other churches.
 Recently retired from St. Matthews Lutheran Church, Pastor William Elbert agrees to serve as interim pastor for one year.
+Two members of Reformation, celebrate ordinations: Pastor Doris Waters and Pastor Patricia Johnson.

 1991 – Renovation of the Social Hall, including new paneling, ceiling tiles and lighting fixtures.

 1993 – New Choir Director, Marian Horn Miller, together with Patti Rahi, Youth Choir Director replace David Leibig following his sudden death in 1992.
-Pr.
-Daniels retires, but continues on as Chaplain at Elwyn Institute, a program begun a few years earlier as an extension of Reformation’s outreach.
+Pastor Daniels retires, but continues on as Chaplain at Elwyn Institute, a program begun a few years earlier as an extension of Reformation’s outreach.

 9Reformation-Today-2013-ADA-Accessible,-Airconditioned